DETAILED ACTION

 while the calling application is being executed in the standby mode, determine whether the attendant is connected based on a voice transmitted by the service provider

-Gupta disclose that during the on-hold monitoring and any non-phone related task, the electronic device can monitor the telephone line for incoming telephone data using a speech processor to detect any indicators that a live operator is present.
+Gupta discloses that during the on-hold monitoring and any non-phone related task, the electronic device can monitor the telephone line for incoming telephone data using a speech processor to detect any indicators that a live operator is present.
 Gupta also discloses that the electronic device can monitor for non-speech or non-audible data.
 Gupta at step 320 (Fig. 3) at paragraph [0054] discloses that the electronic device determines that the live operator is present.
 See paragraphs [0052-0053 and 0055].

-Gupta discloses of monitoring an on-hold telephone call with a call center using a speech processor.
+Gupta discloses monitoring an on-hold telephone call with a call center using a speech processor.
 With reference to Figure 8 and paragraphs [0067-0069], the speech processor uses keyword spotting to determine whether the voice transmitted is of the attendant or of a status announcement.
 See also paragraphs [0007 and 0052].
-In addition, Gupta discloses of using a speech model (paragraph [0036]) for speech processing by the speech processor.
+In addition, Gupta discloses using a speech model (paragraph [0036]) for speech processing by the speech processor.
 See also paragraph [0075-0077].

-The Examiner notes that although Gupta discloses of using a speech model, Gupta does not specifically disclose using a deep learning model for determining whether the voice transmitted by the service provider is an utterance of the attendant or an announcement previously stored as an automatic response service.
+The Examiner notes that although Gupta discloses using a speech model, Gupta does not specifically disclose using a deep learning model for determining whether the voice transmitted by the service provider is an utterance of the attendant or an announcement previously stored as an automatic response service.

 Nonetheless, using a deep learning model for recognizing voice would have been obvious to a person of ordinary skill in the art.
 For example, Cosic is directed in a part to a Sound Recognizer for detecting or recognizing human voice.
 As disclosed by Cosic, the Sound Recognizer may detect or recognize properties of the sound by comparing collection of sound samples from the sounds with collections of sound samples of known objects and/or their properties.
 See col. 79, lines 23-48.
 As further explained by Cosic, the Sound Recognizer may include deep learning, machine learning or another artificial intelligence techniques.
 See col. 79, lines 65-col. 80, line 16.

 Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to use deep-learning model for determining whether the voice transmitted by the service provider is an utterance of the attendant.
-The Examiner notes that Gupta discloses of determining whether the voice corresponds to a voice of a live operator or if it is part of an on-hold announcement.
+The Examiner notes that Gupta discloses determining whether the voice corresponds to a voice of a live operator or if it is part of an on-hold announcement.
 Cosic discloses that it was known to also detect a human voice by using a deep learning system as well as other models.
-Thus both Gupta and Cosic are directed to using models to determine whether a live person is present.
+Thus, both Gupta and Cosic are directed to using models to determine whether a live person is present.
 The Examiner finds that using a deep leaning model is a known technique and Cosic discloses the use of a deep leaning model can also be used by a speech processing system for the detection of voice for the detection of not only human voices but other sounds.
 Therefore, it would have been predictable to a person of ordinary skill in the art to use different models for the detection of a human voice as well as for the detection of other sounds so in order to determine the presence of a live operator.

-The Examiner finds that one of ordinary skill in the art could have combined the element as clamed by known methods (using models for the detection of keywords as well as for detecting a human voice) and therefore, one of ordinary kill in the art would have recognized the results of the combination were predictable based on the teachings that using models were known to be used for the detection of a human voice such as a live operator.
+The Examiner finds that one of ordinary skill in the art could have combined the element as claimed by known methods (using models for the detection of keywords as well as for detecting a human voice) and therefore, one of ordinary kill in the art would have recognized the results of the combination were predictable based on the teachings that using models were known to be used for the detection of a human voice such as a live operator.

-output a notification indicating that the connection to the attendant has been completed using the speaker or the touchscreen display; and
+in response to completion of connection to the attendant, output a notification indicating that the connection to the attendant has been completed using the speaker or the touchscreen display; and

 See paragraph [0055] which discloses that the electronic device can alert the user that the live operation is present on the telephone line using visual, audio or haptic alerts.
 See also Figure 6.